Temperature dependence of electronic conductivity from ab initio thermal simulation: Results and Discussion

 $\langle N^2 \rangle_t$ remains nearly constant up to about 1000~K and then increases sharply between 1200 and 1500~K (Figure~\ref{fig:Fig_aSi}b) .
 This rapid rise, followed by a slight plateau, mirrors the experimentally observed behavior of the electrical conductivity of liquid silicon at high temperatures~\cite{Sasaki1995}.
 The trend reflects a phase transition as the system approaches its melting point ($\approx$ 1420~K; Figure~\ref{fig:Fig_EDOS}d).
 At these elevated temperatures, strong thermal atomic motion and dynamic structural arrangements in the disordered liquid network enhance the overlap among electronic states near the Fermi level, facilitating carrier hopping and improving electronic connectivity \cite{abtew2007}.

-Figure \ref{fig:Fig_aSi}c compares the trend of $\langle N^2 \rangle_t$ to experimentally measured conductivities~\cite{3_expt_diamond, black_expt, red_expt_liquid_1969}.
+We remind the reader that $\eta$ calibration was not carried out for a-Si due to the melting phase transition at about 1420 K. Figure \ref{fig:Fig_aSi}c compares the trend of $\langle N^2 \rangle_t$ to experimentally measured conductivities~\cite{3_expt_diamond, black_expt, red_expt_liquid_1969}.
 Both show the characteristic exponential rise of conductivity with temperature expected for thermally activated transport in amorphous semiconductors, followed by a transition toward non-semiconducting behavior near the melting regime.
 The agreement between the computed and experimental trends indicates $\langle N^2 \rangle_t$ captures the essential physics of thermally assisted delocalization in a-Si \cite{Li2002,Li2003}.

 We also investigate the effects of different Gaussian broadening, $h$ used to obtain $N^2(E_f,T,t)$ in Equation \ref{eq:N2_t}.
 As shown in Figure~\ref {fig:Fig_aSi}d, the overall trend remains consistent for different $h$ values from 0.04 eV to 0.8 eV; with wider spread at temperatures below the jump at 1200 K, and more convergence at higher temperatures (> 1350 K).